ARMmbed/mbed-client-example-6lowpan/README.md

 ##Radio Module Identification
 * Please make sure that you are using same Radio modules on both Server and Client sides.
-* If your Radio module on the Gateway router supports 2.4 GHz frequency band, you must use an mbed 6LoWPAN shield on the Client side which contains a 2.4 GHz Radio module.
+* If your Radio module on the Gateway router supports 2.4 GHz frequency band, you must use an mbed 6LoWPAN shield on the Client side which contains a 2.4 GHz Radio module (e.g. Atmel RF-233).
-* If your Radio module on the Gateway router supports sub-GHz frequency band, you must use an mbed 6LoWPAN shield on the Client side which contains a sub-GHz Radio module.
+* If your Radio module on the Gateway router supports sub-GHz frequency band, you must use an mbed 6LoWPAN shield on the Client side which contains a sub-GHz Radio module (e.g. Atmel RF-212B)
 * An easy way to identify which frequency band your setup uses, is to check the **Antenna size** on the Radio module.
 * Sub-GHz band antenna is larger in size as compared to 2.4 GHz antenna.
 * For Client side (mbed 6LoWPAN Shield connected to FRDM-K64F board), see the image below.